 The centre will also administer the subsidy scheme Subsidies for initiatives against marine litter and in 2022 it will distribute NOK 50 million, with major national collaborations on the clean-up of marine litter a priority area.

-The centre had 14 employees at the start of 2022 and is led by Ann-Helen Ernstsen.
+The centre has 16 employees and is led by Ann-Helen Ernstsen.

 Our main tasks